Tips for sustainable clothing care

-Most of our clothing could be used longer than it is.
-By taking care of our clothes properly, we can extend their lifetime and decrease their environmental impact.
-Get familiar with the sustainable clothing care tips by IVALO.COM!
+By taking good care of our clothes, we can extend their lifetime and decrease their environmental impact.
+Get familiar with the sustainable laundry and clothing care tips by IVALO.COM!

 Care with love